laravel/vapor-docs/1.0/projects/development.md

 ```
 ## Configuring OpenSSL

-To use certain OpenSSL functions, such as [openssl_pkey_new](https://www.php.net/manual/en/function.openssl-pkey-new.php), you'll need to provide an openssl.cnf file.
-Because Vapor injects environment variables into the underlying lambda container instead of loading them at runtime, the path to the file can be provided in your `.env` file.

-This will reference openssl.cnf in the root of your project:
+To use certain OpenSSL functions such as [openssl_pkey_new](https://www.php.net/manual/en/function.openssl-pkey-new.php), you must create an `openssl.cnf` configuration file and instruct Vapor to load it via the `OPENSSL_CONF` environment variable.
+For example, this environment variable will instruct Vapor to load an `openssl.cnf` file from the root of your project:

 ```
 OPENSSL_CONF="/var/task/openssl.cnf"
 ```

-An example openssl.cnf is available below.
+An example `openssl.cnf` file is available below:

 ```
 dir = certificates